 Red flags in elderly back pain

-- Visible stooping or loss of height over time.
+- Visible stooping or loss of height.

-- Known osteoporosis or previous fragility fractures (wrist, hip, spine).
+- Known osteoporosis or previous fragility fractures.

 What is vertebroplasty?

 Vertebroplasty is a minimally invasive procedure used to stabilise painful osteoporotic spine fractures.
-Under imaging guidance, medical‑grade bone cement is injected into the fractured vertebra.
-This can:

-- Stabilise the fracture and reduce painful micromovements.
+- Stabilises the fracture

 Case story: From cancelled holiday to Antarctica